 In general, once estrogens find a target cell in an organ, they penetrate and enter the cell to directly influence the cell's behavior.
-These effects will when produce a variety of responses in order to adequately function as instructed by the amount of estrogen needed.
+These effects will then produce a variety of responses in order to adequately function as instructed by the amount of estrogen needed.

 Moreover, the effect on the organ receiving the estrogen will feed back to the original signal to control the release of more estrogen.
 The pituitary gland is well-known for these “feedback loops.”